'Know Before You Owe' Changes Finalized: CFPB Amends TRID to Clarify Loan Estimate and Closing Disclosure Requirements

-This webinar with Holly Spencer Bunting will provide you a working knowledge of the significant proposals in the NPRM, how those proposals could improve upon the challenges that lenders currently face in providing accurate LEs and CDs to consumers, and will provide you familiarity with other significant issues that are not addressed in the CFPB proposal.
+Join this session with attorney Holly Bunting and gain a strong working knowledge of the significant changes in this final regulation, understand how these changes will improve on the challenges that lenders currently face in providing accurate LEs and CDs to consumers, and become familiar with a new proposal to address fee tolerance issues.

 How the CFPB is addressing the “black hole” for resetting tolerances

-Proposed clarification regarding the sharing of borrower and seller Closing Disclosures with parties to the transaction
+Clarification regarding the sharing of borrower and seller CDs with parties to the transaction

-A summary of proposed changes to certain disclosures on the CFPB’s Loan Estimate (LE) and Closing Disclosure (CD) forms, including changes to the Cash to Close table and the disclosure of rounded numbers and percentages
+Changes to certain disclosures on the CFPB’s LE and CD forms, including changes to the Cash to Close table and the disclosure of rounded numbers and percentages

 A summary of other significant clarifications to address ambiguities and resulting challenges under TRID